zachaysan/pyconca_association/articles_of_association.md

 Funds are to be sourced from publications, sponsorships, and donations.

-### Management, Governance, Authority and Leadership
+### Management, Governance, Authority, and Leadership

 The Association is fully governed by the following individuals: